Day Trader

 I read your answer about what day trader's bring to society, which didn't sound like much.
 How would you describe the CHARACTER of most day traders?
 Are they just completely self-interested people who will they do anything for a buck?

-Asked by Raul d. over 11 years ago
+Asked by Raul d. almost 12 years ago

 What is the significance of 514 shares being treated and those other codes that we see once in awhile thank you if you could give us a list of those codes that would be nice

-Asked by Hub Investor about 3 years ago
+Asked by Hub Investor over 3 years ago

 I recently read that something like 80% of trades are done automatically by computers that suss out market inefficiencies.
 How can humans compete with that?

-Asked by Chad Wilkes over 11 years ago
+Asked by Chad Wilkes almost 12 years ago

 We’re looking for Daytraders willing to test our virtual trading platform.
 It’s completely free and designed to be a lot of fun, but apparently it’s not as interesting as we thought, so we’re looking for some honest opinions from specialists.